The Best Places to Eat in Bristol: A Foodie’s Guide

 Looking for the best restaurants in Bristol?
 Who better to guide you than one of the city’s favourite chefs?
-Freddy Bird, executive chef of The Lido Bristol, the Glassboat and Three Brothers Burgers, gives us his favourite places to eat out in Bristol.
+Freddy Bird, head chef and founder of new restaurant Little French and former executive chef of The Lido Bristol, gives us his favourite places to eat out in Bristol.

 ‘I’m a huge coffee drinker so I’ve got to start my day with one (or three).
-The coffee scene in Bristol is really booming and you can find great coffee all over the city now.
-We use Bristol-locals Extract coffee at the Lido so I’m partial to seeing where they pop up next – favourites are Spicer and Cole in Clifton Village and Hart’s Bakery at Temple Meads.
+The coffee scene in Bristol is really booming and you can find great coffee all over the city now; favourites are Spicer and Cole in Clifton Village and Hart’s Bakery at Temple Meads.
 Hart’s do the most amazing pastry selection too so if I’m feeling peckish I’d find it difficult to turn down their layered pastries.’

 Freddy’s Pick: The Best Restaurants in Bristol

 Bravas is a wonderful tapas place started by an old sous-chef of mine at the Lido, Imogen and her partner Kieran.
-The tapas-style of eating is quite big in the city – we have a daily changing menu at the Lido.
+The tapas-style of eating is quite big in the city.
 At Bravas there’s always delicious sherry, food and service – I really like their open kitchen which provides a buzzing atmosphere.

 CARGO down on Wapping Wharf is a great place to grab some amazing smaller bites to go or to take home with a bottle of wine or cider – I enjoy the tacos at Cantina (the little sister of Bravas), a block of local cheese or two at The Bristol Cheesemonger and freshly made baos at Woky Ko.